OpenEnergyTools/open-scd-core/API.md

 }
 ```

-Its `title` property is a human-readable description of the edit, and `squash` is a boolean indicating whether the edit should be merged with the previous edit in the history.
+Its `title` property is a human-readable description of the edit for displaying in the editing history dialog.

+The `squash` flag indicates whether the edit should be merged with the previous edit in the history.

 #### `Edit` type